henk-vd-brink/ICARUS-cpp-gstreamer-video_streamer/README.md

 ## About the Project
 This repository contains a dockerized Gstreamer pipeline implemented in C++.
-The pipeline can be adjusted to send to a arbitrary ip.
+The pipeline can be adjusted to send to an arbitrary ip.

 ## Getting Started